Katja joined the Department of Mental Health, Social Work and Integrative Medicine at Middlesex University in 2019.

 She is a module leader as well Associate Programme Lead for PgDip Mental Health Nursing.

-Katja is a Registered Mental Health Nurse and was trained at Middlesex University/Barnet, Enfield and Haringey Mental Health Trust (PgDip MH Nursing).
+Katja is a Professional Academic and Registered Mental Health Nurse and was trained at Middlesex University/Barnet, Enfield and Haringey Mental Health Trust (PgDip MH Nursing).
 She is still practicing with a London Mental Health Trust.

-She holds a MSc in Sociology / Social Sciences (Free University, Berlin and University of East London), a PgCE for Secondary Schools in Social Sciences (Institute of Education, London) and a PgCERT for Higher Education (Middlesex University).
+She holds a MSc in Sociology / Social Sciences (Free University, Berlin and University of East London), a PgCE for Secondary Schools in Social Sciences (Institute of Education, London), a PgCERT for Higher Education (Middlesex University).